EPAM Systems (NYSE:EPAM) Updates FY 2021 Earnings Guidance

 EPAM Systems (NYSE:EPAM) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $8.250-$8.440 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $7.740.
-The company issued revenue guidance of $3.64 B-, compared to the consensus revenue estimate of $3.45 billion.EPAM Systems also updated its FY21 guidance to $8.25-$8.44 EPS.
+The company issued revenue guidance of $3.64 B-, compared to the consensus revenue estimate of $3.45 billion.EPAM Systems also updated its Q3 2021 guidance to $2.150-$2.220 EPS.

-Several equities research analysts have issued reports on the company.
-Barclays lifted their price objective on EPAM Systems from $450.00 to $521.00 and gave the stock an overweight rating in a report on Monday, May 10th.
-Needham & Company LLC lifted their price objective on EPAM Systems from $460.00 to $525.00 and gave the stock a buy rating in a report on Thursday, May 6th.
-Citigroup boosted their price target on EPAM Systems from $520.00 to $620.00 and gave the company a buy rating in a report on Wednesday, July 14th.
-William Blair reiterated a buy rating on shares of EPAM Systems in a report on Tuesday, August 3rd.
-Finally, Morgan Stanley boosted their price target on EPAM Systems from $467.00 to $510.00 and gave the company an overweight rating in a report on Monday, May 10th.
-One equities research analyst has rated the stock with a hold rating and ten have assigned a buy rating to the company.
-The stock presently has an average rating of Buy and a consensus price target of $512.00.
+Several equities analysts recently commented on the company.
+Morgan Stanley raised their target price on EPAM Systems from $510.00 to $700.00 and gave the stock an overweight rating in a research report on Monday, August 9th.
+Citigroup raised their target price on EPAM Systems from $520.00 to $620.00 and gave the stock a buy rating in a research report on Wednesday, July 14th.
+Piper Sandler lifted their price objective on EPAM Systems from $517.00 to $689.00 and gave the company an overweight rating in a research report on Friday, August 6th.
+Jefferies Financial Group upgraded EPAM Systems from a hold rating to a buy rating and lifted their price objective for the company from $455.00 to $670.00 in a research report on Tuesday, August 3rd.
+Finally, William Blair reiterated a buy rating on shares of EPAM Systems in a research report on Tuesday, August 3rd.
+One analyst has rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+EPAM Systems currently has an average rating of Buy and a consensus price target of $545.90.

 EPAM Systems, Inc provides digital platform engineering and software development services in North America, Europe, Russia, Belarus, Kazakhstan, Ukraine, Georgia, East Asia, Southeast Asia, and Australia.
 The company offers engineering services, including requirements analysis and platform selection, customization, cross-platform migration, implementation, and integration; infrastructure management services, such as software development, testing, and maintenance with private, public, and mobile infrastructures for application, database, network, server, storage, and systems operations management, as well as monitoring, incident notification, and resolution services; and maintenance and support services.